helloDolin/books/english_study/english_study.md

 TextSelection.collapsed()

 =====================================================================
-Winning a Nober Prize is considered one of the most prestigious achievements in the world.
+Winning a Nobel Prize is considered one of the most prestigious achievements in the world.
 Her occupation is a teacher.
 She had a vivid dream about flying over the mountains.
 The book provides an elementary introduction to computer programming.